DSACMS/repo-scaffolder/tier4/checklist.md

 4. A code.json file will be generated with your responses.

 As you continue development in this repository, it is important to keep this file up-to-date.
 Our [automated-codejson-generator](https://github.com/DSACMS/automated-codejson-generator) can assist with updating this file.

 #### Results

+_Insert Review Here_

+### Review Policies

+Before public release, review the policies below to check if they apply to your repository:

+#### Paperwork Reduction Act

+Does your project collect standardized information from 10 or more members of the public within a twelve month period, which includes forms, surveys, and some kinds of user research?

+If yes, then the Paperwork Reduction Act applies to your project.
+It is triggered by collecting standardized information from ten or more members of the public within a twelve month period, and it requires OMB clearance before the collection begins rather than after.

+Be sure to uncomment and add the [Paperwork Reduction Act text](https://github.com/DSACMS/repo-scaffolder/blob/main/tier3/%7B%7Bcookiecutter.project_slug%7D%7D/README.md#paperwork-reduction-act) to the README.md under the "Policies" section.

+See [pra.digital.gov](https://pra.digital.gov/) for what counts as a collection and how the review works, and talk to your agency's PRA contact early, since clearance takes time to obtain.

+#### 508 Accessibility

+Does your project have 508 requirements?

+If yes, ensure they are met before release.
+The Revised 508 Standards incorporate [WCAG 2.0](https://www.w3.org/TR/WCAG20/) Level A and AA by reference, and many teams now target [WCAG 2.1](https://www.w3.org/TR/WCAG21/) Level AA.

+Be sure to uncomment and add the [Paperwork Reduction Act text](https://github.com/DSACMS/repo-scaffolder/blob/main/tier3/%7B%7Bcookiecutter.project_slug%7D%7D/README.md#paperwork-reduction-act) to the README.md under the "Policies" section.

+Use automated accessibility checkers and 508 tools to identify issues early.
+Test with both keyboard navigation and screen readers as part of regular development rather than as a release gate.
+Automated tools catch only a portion of accessibility defects, so a combination of automated and manual testing remains essential.

+See [ospo-guide](https://dsacms.github.io/ospo-guide/growing/508-training/) for Section 508 resources.

+#### Results